Here at SBQMI, we are excited by quantum physics!

 We want to share this excitement with others and help them to learn more about the science, especially youth who might want to pursue a career in this field.
 To this end, we engage in initiatives to reach out to talented students from schools with exceptional science departments and students from often marginalized backgrounds.

-Our aim is to implement programs with a broad community impact, and these are some of the ways we support our communities:
+Our aim is to implement programs with a broad community impact.

 Working with the Verna J. Kirkness Science and Engineering Education Program, Grade 11 high school students from Western Canada visit our Institute for one week.
 The goals of this initiative are to help the students become familiar with a university environment and inspire them to study science.
 During their stay, the visitors shadow Ph.D. students during their work in laboratories.
 Our trainees prepare experiments for the visiting Grade 11 students to observe and participate in, even for those with limited experience in laboratory work.
 Additional activities during their visit include a tour of Science World at Telus World of Science and interacting with other indigenous communities on the campus.